Business Connectivity Services: Take Advantage of External Data Columns in Existing BrightWork Lists

 Tip: While you are this far, you may even start thinking about the possibility of custom metrics and even scorecards.

 BCS is not for everyone as it has large overheads during its setup stages.
-It is, however, an incredible tool which helps you consolidate data and reduce the need for redundant data.
+It is, however, an incredible tool that helps you consolidate data and reduce the need for redundant data.
 It also has some real practical uses in the Project Management industry.